lawrennd/old_talks/_ml/outlook-for-uk-ai-and-ml.md

 \include{talk-macros.tex}

 \notes{The aim of this presentation is give a sense of the current situation in machine learning and artificial intelligence as well as some perspective on the immediate outlook for the field.}

+\notes{This presentation represents my personal opinion as an academic with 20 years experience in machine learning, computational biology and data science.
+This is not in any sense *Amazon* policy, but since September 2016 I have been on leave of absence at Amazon.}

 \include{_ml/includes/what-is-ml.md}
 \include{_ml/includes/data-science-vs-ai.md}